SupercondActor/platform-app-helloworld/README.md

 ### Structure of the Code Package

-Whether you are developing a single business service or a complex application containing multiple services of different types, the best way of deploying your code to the Service Fabric Business Platform is to use Code Package - a set of folders and files packed in a zip file.
+Whether you are developing a single business service or a complex application containing multiple services of different types, the best way of deploying your code to the SupercondActor Business Platform is to use Code Package - a set of folders and files packed in a zip file.

 You can create a Code Package manually, or use this project structure and create the package by executing `npm run build` command.
 Anyway, here is a couple of simple rules.